lkiesow/leihs-wiki/leihs-Admin-Guide.md

 One of the advantages this freedom brings with it is that it enables anyone in the world to provide local support services for leihs at the same quality level as the Zurich University of the Arts can provide itself.

-If you would like to take part in the development of leihs, please see our http://code.zhdk.ch/projects/leihs[project page].
+If you would like to take part in the development of leihs, please see [Contributing].

 ## References